Man standing and grasping his lower back in discomfort

-Almost everyone will experience a form of lower back pain in their lifetime.
+Almost everyone will experience form of lower back pain in their lifetime.

 The low back, also called the lumbar region, is the area of the back that starts below the ribcage to pelvis.